jetbrains-academy/rustlings-course/Introduction/Getting started/Hello World/task.md

 ## Hello, World!

-Now that you’ve installed Rust, let’s write your first Rust program.
+Now, let’s write your first Rust program.
 It’s traditional when learning a new language to write a little program that prints the text `Hello, world!` to the screen, so we’ll do the same here!

 You can see the **Editor** window in the left.
 This is your sandbox and you can test your code here.
 The `main.rs` file has the following lines: